Ask DITO

 1. Why are we making a promise?

-understand you better.
-To do that, we may ask you to sign in to some of our products and services.
+We can provide and improve our products and services for and to you if we understand you better.
+To do that, we may ask you to sign up for some of our products and services.
 Doing so gives us some of your data, which we promise to use in two (2) main ways:

-1. Create a more personal and relevant DITO for you.
+1. Create a more personal and relevant DITO for you

 Your personal data will help make DITO more personal for you.
 A more personal DITO means being able to: